Online Learning for Adaptive Probing and Scheduling in Dense WLANs: Related Work

-Searching for best alternatives using probing is a problem initiated in economics~\cite{pandora-Weitzman} and has found applications in database query optimization~\cite{munagala2005pipelined,deshpande2016approximation,liu2008near} and wireless communications \cite{guha2006optimizing}\cite{shu2009throughput}.
+{\bf Decision-making with probes}: Searching for best alternatives with uncertainty using probing is a problem initiated in economics~\cite{pandora-Weitzman} and has found applications in database query optimization~\cite{munagala2005pipelined,deshpande2016approximation,liu2008near} and wireless communications \cite{guha2006optimizing}{\cite{shu2009throughput}}.
 Various objectives have been considered including searching for extreme values with a limited budget, maximizing the largest value found minus the total probing cost spent, or solving a knapsack problem with uncertain weights and costs~\cite{goel2006asking}.
-Since the problems are typically NP-hard problems under general distributions, approximation algorithms have been considered for the non-adaptive probing~\cite{goel2006asking} and adaptive probing settings~\cite{guha2007model}.
+Since the problems are typically NP-hard problems under general probability distributions, approximation algorithms have been considered for the non-adaptive probing~\cite{goel2006asking} and adaptive probing settings~\cite{guha2007model}.
 Recently, probing policies have been studied for optimizing path search over a road network~\cite{bhaskara2020adaptive}.
 However, all the above works consider the offline setting with known distributions.
 Further, none of them consider the same objective function used in our problem.
-One work \cite{he2013endhost} considers an online setting on endhost-based shortest path routing problem and probing is considered each time round but the model is different from ours.
-At each time round, probing will not affect the next routing scheduling decision in that work.
-But our scheduling decision is determined by the probing result this time round.
-In addition, in that work, the observations are only from probing, but in our work, the scheduling reward is also an observation for the next time round.
-Another work \cite{li2013almost} considers an online setting in cognitive networks.
-However, the work only considers the non-adaptive fixed $K$ times probing setting and Bernoulli arms without context.
+In~\cite{he2013endhost}, an endhost-based shortest path routing problem with unknown and time-varying link qualities is modeled as an online learning problem.
+The paper considers decoupled routing and probing decisions, where a single probe is allowed before a route is selected at each time round, and link qualities can only be observed through probes (but not the actual routing decisions).
+Because of the simplifications, the paper adopts a simple probing strategy by always probing the path containing the least measured link.
+In contrast, we consider multiple (and possibly adaptive) probes in each round, and both probing and play provide feedback on rewards.
+Our work is also closely related to the sequential channel sensing and access problem in cognitive radio networks studied in~\cite{li2013almost}.
+However, the work only considers Bernoulli channels without context.
+Further, a channel can be accessed only when it is sensed idle.
+In contrast, our problem allows playing an unprobed arm.